 I am not a native English speaker; this article was translated by AI.

-Scenario and goals #
+Environment and goal #

-- Host: GPU node, VM:
+- Host: GPU node

 flowchart TD A[VM boot + GPU passthrough] --> B[Black screen / some GPUs fail to init] B --> C[Switch to non-Secure Boot OVMF] C --> D[Increase PCI hole64] D --> E[NUMA + vCPU pinning] E --> F[8 GPUs + NVSwitch OK] F --> G[K8s + GPU Operator + Prometheus] G --> H[DCGM metrics verified]

-1) Black screen and PCI resource shortage #
+1. Black screen and PCI resource shortage #

 <!-- OVMF non-secure -->